primatejs/primate/docs/blog/supporting-solid.md

 liveview to React, this brings to three the number of frontend frameworks we fully support.

+!!!
+If you're new to Primate, we recommend reading the [Getting started] page to get an idea of the framework.
+!!!

 ## Install

 To install the Solid module, run `npm i @primate/solid`.
 Then add it to your